John Isner: 2022: Historic "Sunshine double" Masters doubles titles, top 15 in doubles, and aces record

 Isner partnered with Jack Sock in doubles at Indian Wells and they won the title, beating Santiago González and Édouard Roger-Vasselin in the final.
 Isner next partnered with Hubert Hurkacz for the 2022 Miami Masters and defeated reigning 2022 Australian Open champions Thanasi Kokkinakis and Nick Kyrgios in the semifinals and then the sixth-seeded Wesley Koolhof and Neal Skupski in the final.
 By doing so, Isner became the second man in history (after Jakob Hlasek in 1989) to win the elusive Sunshine Double.
 The title was Isner's fifth ATP Masters 1000 doubles title and eighth overall.

 At the 2022 Italian Open, Isner partnered with Diego Schwartzman to defeat Andrey Golubev and Máximo González in the semifinal, becoming the first player to reach three Masters 1000 doubles finals with three different partners in the same year.
 As a result of this run, he reached the top 20 in doubles on May 16, 2022.
 At the 2022 French Open, Isner lost in the third round to qualifier Bernabe Zapata Miralles in five sets after more than three hours of play.

 At the 2022 Wimbledon Championships, Isner served 54 aces in a five-set win over Enzo Couacaud and 36 more in defeating Andy Murray in four sets.
-In his third-round match against Jannik Sinner, Isner passed Ivo Karlovic's record of 13,728 career aces.
-In the match against Sinner, Isner hit 24 aces and became the fifth man to reach 1000 aces at Wimbledon.
+In his third-round match against Jannik Sinner, Isner passed Ivo Karlovic's ATP record of 13,728 career aces.
+In the match against Sinner, Isner hit 24 aces and became the fifth man since 1991 to reach 1000 aces at Wimbledon.
 Isner lost his match against Jannik Sinner in straight sets.

 At the 2022 US Open, Isner withdrew from his second round match with a wrist injury.
 Isner won his first round match against Federico Delbonis with 19 aces, but fractured his left wrist during the match.

 Isner returned to competition at the 2022 Rolex Paris Masters – Singles.
 He advanced to the second round where he lost to Andrey Rublev in straight sets.